chenweixiang/chenweixiang.github.io/_posts/2016-04-01-telecom-lte.md

 # Frame Structure

-According to section 4 of **TS 36.211**, there are two types of frame structure in LTE:
+According to **TS 36.211 Chapter 4**, there are two types of frame structure in LTE:

 * The frame structure type 1 is applicable to both full duplex and half duplex FDD-LTE.
 * The frame structure type 2 is applicable to TDD-LTE.